mareklesko/watch-ng-libraries/README.md

 - **--verbose (-v)**: detailed output from ngcc.
 - **--ngccarguments (-a)**: colon delimited arguments that will be passed to ngcc.
 E.g *... -a --prod,--configuration,ivy* will be passed as *ng build project --prod --configuration ivy*
 - **--memory (-m)**: set the node memory allocation (--max-old-space-size setting) for app served/build.
+- **--omit (-o)**: builds all dependency libraries, but will not build the application.
+Needed in case when application needs extra build configurations.